Last Updated on July 29, 2023

-But even if this is their original purpose.
-There are still many who use these on paved roads.
+But many use these on paved roads.
 We can’t blame them, though.
 They want to make the most of their bikes and use them in different places!

 But is riding a mountain bike on pavement a good idea?
 Or does it damage your bike and ruin the fun of mountain biking?